-In order to carry out our services, functions and activities, ESA may disclose your personal information to third party suppliers or contractors such as cloud computing technology and data storage service providers, legal services providers, insurance brokers, security service providers, and financial service providers.
+In order to carry out our services, functions and activities, ESA may disclose your personal information to third party suppliers or contractors such as “cloud computing” technology and data storage services, data analytic and marketing services, legal advice, insurance brokers, security service providers, and financial service providers.

 The persons and organisations which ESA may disclose your personal information to will handle your personal information in accordance with their privacy policies.

 Will my personal information be disclosed overseas?

 We may use your personal information to contact you (including by telephone call, SMS or email) in relation to products, services or other offers we think may be of interest to you (such as plan management and support coordination services.
 These products and services may be offered by us, other APM Group Members, our other business partners or our service providers.

 We may also market our products to you through third-party channels (such as social networking sites or digital advertising), or via other companies who assist us to market our products and services.
 Your personal information may be provided to other entities (including APM Group Members and third party agents, contractors or organisations) for promotional purposes, including direct marketing.
 Those entities may use the personal information we provide to them to market to you, including by sending you information or contacting you (by telephone, post or electronically) about our or their products and services.

 You may opt-out of receiving some or all direct (marketing information from ESA or other APM Group Members by: